chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Data
 I started with devlopeing a [hate speech lexcion](https://github.com/chingachleung/Chinese_Hate_seepch/blob/main/keywords.txt) based on multiple resources ([Hatebase.org](https://hatebase.org/), [Wiikpedia](https://zh.wikipedia.org/wiki/%E6%AD%A7%E8%A7%86%E8%AF%AD)) and retrieved Tweets using Twitter API that contain terms from the Lexicon.
 The Tweets in the dataset are in Simplified Chinese, Traditional Chinese or Cantonese.
-For this baseline model, I collected over 6000 Tweets.
-Around 25% percent of the Tweets are classifified as hate-speech, and 75% classified as non hate-speech.
+For this baseline model, I collected over 10,000 Tweets.
+Around 25% percent of the Tweets are classifified as hate-speech, and 40% classified as non hate-speech and 35% as abusive language.
 To inqure about the data, please contact me at wl607@georgetown.edu

 # Feature Extraction